ahmadelgamal/BootCamp-Travel/README.md

         1. User enters the destination, check-in, check-out dates, and chooses either 1 or 2 adults for hotels search (default is 1).
         2. User can sort hotels search results by price or rating.
         3. User can save a search result item as a favorite.
 (It is stored in localStorage)
-        4. Search history is automatically stored in localStorage and loaded at revisit refresh.
+        4. Favorites are stored in localStorage and loaded at revisit & refresh.
     2. For flights search:
         1. User enters departure airport code and date, arrival airport code and return date (for roundtrip flights), travel class (optional) and chooses either 1 or 2 adults for flights search (default is 1).
         2. User can sort flights search results by price, departure time or arrival time.
         3. User can save a search item as a favorite.
 (It is stored in localStorage)
-        4. Search history is automatically stored in localStorage and loaded at revisit refresh.
+        4. Favorites are stored in localStorage and loaded at revisit & refresh.

 ## Challenges & Limitations
-1. Rapid API's hotels search limits fetch requests to 5 per second, aad hotel details require a separate request per hotel, which means that hotel details cannot be downloaded at once.
-To solve this, we had to download less details from a combined fetch, then get the details when the user clicks per hotel.
-2. Amadeus API is a testing API, and it requires an access token that expires every 30 minutes.
-So we have to renew it every 30 minutes when testing fetch requests. **It also means that the grader needs to notify Ahmad El Gamal before testing the app in order to get an active access token**.
+1. Amadeus API is a testing API, and it requires an access token that expires every 30 minutes.
+So we have to renew it every 30 minutes when testing fetch requests.
-3. Airhex API put a watermark on the airline logos unless the request is paid.
-We tried contacting them for rates but no answer yet.
+2. Airhex API put a watermark on the airline logos unless the request is paid.
+We contacted them and they only offer commercial licenses.
-4. Collaborating on GitHub was initially a challenge and we lost a lot of code, but eventually we figured out a better workflow and were able to succeed, thank God.
+3. Collaborating on GitHub was initially a challenge and we lost a lot of code, but eventually we figured out a better workflow and were able to succeed, thank God.

 ## Successes
 1. Collaboration and teamwork!
 The group was active on Slack, Zoom and GitHub.